 Ingredients: (to make 6 to 8 servings)

-1 tablespoon pine nuts.
-I would use 2 tablespoons but they are so expensive.
+– 1 tablespoon pine nuts.
+I would use 2 tablespoons of they weren’t so expensive.
 That said, one tablespoon goes a long way on flavour.

 How to make it: